Chrome “Managed by your organization” virus Removal Guide

 Managed by your organization is a Google Chrome notification that might indicate potentially unwanted program infection

 “Managed by your organization” is a legitimate Google Chrome notice that users can see once they access the main menu of the web browser.
-The feature is related to Chrome policy settings, and is usually used by a company administrators to restrict usage of the web browser to its employees.
-However, users who are not a part of any organization or a business started seeing the “Managed by your organization” notification on their browsers, which sparks a lot of questions, as the computer is personal.
+The feature is related to Chrome policy settings and is usually used by company administrators to restrict usage of the web browser to its employees.
+However, users who are not a part of any organization or business started seeing the “Managed by your organization” notification on their browsers, which sparks a lot of questions, as the computer is personal.

 |Type||Legitimate Google Chrome entry|

 |Issues||The function can be used for legitimate purposes by companies that want to restrict browser usage for the employees.
 However, it can also be misused by intentionally unwanted programs|